Leon Draisaitl Game Preview: Oilers vs. Kraken

 Draisaitl Season Stats Insights

+- In 14 games this season, Draisaitl has a plus-minus rating of 0, while averaging 21:45 on the ice per game.

-- Draisaitl has scored a goal in four of 12 games this year, netting multiple goals in one of them.
+- Draisaitl has scored a goal in five of 14 games this season, netting multiple goals in one of them.

-- Draisaitl has a point in eight games this year (out of 12), including multiple points five times.
+- Draisaitl has a point in nine games this season (out of 14), including multiple points six times.

-- Draisaitl has an assist in six of 12 games played this season, including multiple assists four times.
+- Draisaitl has an assist in seven of 14 games this year, with multiple assists on five occasions.

-- Draisaitl's implied probability to go over his point total is 44.4% based on the odds.
+- The implied probability is 47.6% that Draisaitl goes over his points over/under based on the odds.

-- The implied probability of Draisaitl going over his assist prop bet, based on the odds, is 58.8%.
+- Given his moneyline odds, Draisaitl has an implied probability of 62.5% of going over his assist prop bet.

 Sign up for Underdog fantasy today.